 The Chipolo CARD Spot is a Bluetooth Low Energy beacon, not a GPS tracker.
 It broadcasts a short anonymous identifier every few seconds.
 Any iPhone, iPad, or Mac that passes within Bluetooth range catches that signal, encrypts a location estimate, and relays it through Apple’s Find My service.
 The card has no GPS radio inside, so it never contacts Apple on its own and depends entirely on someone else’s Apple device being nearby.

-Apple’s Find My network documentation states that the relay is built from “hundreds of millions of Apple devices” worldwide, with independent reporting putting the active count near 2 billion.
+Apple’s Find My network page confirms that the relay is built from over 1 billion iPhone, iPad, and Mac devices worldwide.
 That scale is why the CARD Spot works well in cities.

 Coverage is the catch.
 The network is dense where iPhone users are dense, so the same card that refreshes every few minutes downtown can sit quiet for a day in a low-traffic neighborhood.
-Apple’s Find My privacy overview confirms that the relay is end-to-end encrypted, which means a location only registers when an Apple device physically passes the card.
+Apple’s Find My security overview states that a nearby Apple device acts as the finder that relays a card’s location, so a card sitting where no Apple devices pass simply has nothing new to report.

 A 2023 analysis by security researchers at Positive Security found that the Find My relay can be reproduced with any Bluetooth device, which underlines how completely the CARD Spot leans on passing hardware.
 For the full hands-on hardware breakdown, our Chipolo CARD Spot review covers the 2.4mm body, the IPX5 rating, and the sealed battery in detail.